-In recent years, several promising alternatives to laser vision correction surgery have been developed and put into practice or clinical trial stage.
-We currently perform Clear Lens Exchange with intraocular lenses and look forward to implanting the new accommodating intraocular lenses in the near future, once safety profiles have been established.
-So if you're considering lens implant surgery in New Jersey you need to look no further then Dr. Kenneth S. Miller and the friendly and helpful staff at Laser Vision Correction Center of New Jersey.
+Several intriguing alternatives to laser vision correction surgery have been developed, implemented, or tested in clinical trials in recent years.
+Once the safety profiles for the new advanced intraocular lenses have been established, we continue to offer them to our patients.
+Therefore, if you are contemplating lens implant surgery in New Jersey, you need look no further than Dr. Kenneth S. Miller and the friendly and knowledgeable staff at Laser Vision Correction Center of New Jersey.

 Clear Lens Exchange (CLE)

-Many people with extreme nearsightedness or farsightedness are not good candidates for laser vision correction because of their high refractive error.
-For these people, Clear Lens Exchange (CLE) may be a wonderful alternative.
-During the procedure, the surgeon removes the natural, crystalline lens in the eye and replaces it with an artificial intraocular lens (IOL).
-The technique used for CLE has been performed for decades on cataract patients with excellent results.
+Due to their significant refractive error, many individuals with extreme nearsightedness or farsightedness are not ideal candidates for laser vision correction.
+Clear Lens Exchange (CLE) may be an excellent option for these patients.
+During the surgery, the surgeon replaces the eye's natural crystalline lens with an artificial intraocular lens (IOL).
+The CLE procedure has been conducted on cataract patients with outstanding results for decades.

-In 2006, the FDA has approved multifocal intraocular lens implants, which can restore distance vision and the ability to read without glasses after CLE!
-Multifocal implants are now available and are the preferred implant for patients undergoing CLE.
-Please contact us to schedule a FREE consultation for the ReSTOR® multifocal intraocular lens.
+After CLE, multifocal intraocular lens implants approved by the FDA in 2006 can restore distance vision and the ability to read without glasses!
+Multifocal implants are now available and are the implant of choice for CLE patients.
+Please contact us to schedule a multifocal intraocular lens consultation.

 Intraocular Contact Lenses (ICL)

-Intraocular Contact Lenses (ICLs), also known as implantable contact lenses or Phakic Intraocular Lenses, approved in 2004, are a promising new technique with the potential to correct a much wider range of refractive errors than currently possible with lasers.
-An ICL is the placement of an artificial lens in front of, or directly behind the iris, without removing the eye's natural lens.
-Currently, only the anterior (in front of the iris) ICL has been approved.
+Intraocular Contact Lenses (ICLs), also known as implanted contact lenses or Phakic Intraocular Lenses, were approved in 2004.
+They are a promising new method that has the potential to correct a considerably broader range of refractive faults than lasers.
+Without removing the eye's natural lens, an ICL involves the implantation of an artificial lens in front of or directly behind the iris.
+Only the anterior (in front of the iris) ICL has been approved at this time.

-This method of implantation has several distinct advantages over CLE.
-First, because the natural lens is not removed, the eye retains its ability to accommodate (change focus).
-In addition, while the ICL is a permanent solution, it can be replaced if necessary with a different power to adjust for changes in the patient's refractive error.
+Compared to CLE, this type of implantation offers numerous unique advantages.
+First, because the natural lens is not removed, the eye's capacity to accommodate is preserved (change focus).
+Moreover, while the ICL is a permanent treatment, it can be replaced if necessary with a lens of a different power to accommodate changes in the patient's refractive error.

 Accommodating Intraocular Lenses

-Accommodating IOLs represent a groundbreaking development in implantable lens technology.
-These new, "flexible" lenses allow the eye to continue to accommodate - adjust focus between near and distant points - even after removal of the natural lens.
+Accommodating IOLs are a technological breakthrough in the field of implanted lenses.
+These new "flexible" lenses permit the eye to continue to adapt, or shift focus between near and far objects, even after the natural lens has been removed.

-Accommodating IOLs are implanted in the eye using the same surgical technique currently in use for cataract surgery and CLE.
-Unlike current procedures, however, the power of this IOL would be altered by the eye's ciliary muscles, which control the shape of the lens by relaxing or constricting, thus allowing the artificial lens to change focus and function like a natural lens.
+Currently, accommodating IOLs are placed utilizing the same surgical approach as cataract surgery and CLE.
+In contrast to current procedures, the power of this IOL would be adjusted by the eye's ciliary muscles, which govern the shape of the lens by relaxing or contracting.
+This would allow the artificial lens to change focus and function similarly to a natural lens.